Home » Algebra » Derivation of Annuity Formulas

 \end{aligned}

-According to Equation (1), a current amount of money having the present value PV will have the higher future value FV(t) at a future time t.
+According to equation (1), a current amount of money having the present value PV will have the higher future value FV(t) at a future time t.

 \begin{align}